 Examples:

-• He is immersed in study.
+- He was found immersed in his study.

-• She feels immersed.
+- She feels immersed.

 Hooked